Part #2, Gross-Deutschland Battle Uniforms:

 The walking-out uniform is completed with the M43 wool cap, with the traditional “pinched crown”, from pinching the front when taking the cap off and putting it on.
 The German Army trained the troops never to touch the “bill” of their schirmmutz (dress cap), so they didn’t smudge the shiny Vulcanized-fiber bill with fingerprints, motor memory had tie happen to all their caps.

-He has M44 trousers which were designed with belt loops, a first for the German soldier.
+He wears the M44 issue jacket and trousers, designed with belt loops, a first for the German soldier.
 The standard black belt with enlisted belt buckle has been stripped of the uniform for the photo shoot. he likely would have had his short boots all polished up as well, with the cuff of the pants over the shoes rather than bloused up, these trousers were the first type to have a draw-string at the bottom to do so with.
-The gloves were given him, one should think, for the picture shoot by a ranking friend, as they are an “Officers Walking-Out Dress” item, and not seen with the soldiers.
+The gloves were given to him, one should think, for the picture shoot by a ranking friend, as they are an “Officers Walking-Out Dress” item, and not seen with the soldiers.

 Unteroffizer, "Fuhrer Grenadier Division":